lyseste/Noteable/README.md

 </h3>
 <br/><br/>

+## Features

+- Organize notes between multiple tabs
+- Quickly copy notes with a single button click
+- Drag & drop to reorder tabs and notes
+- Search to filter notes within tabs
+- Export and import all your notes from JSON
+- Data is stored locally in your browser
+- Fully customize the colors of the app
+- Save color customization as themes, and export, or import themes from JSON
+- Run the app in the browser, or install as a PWA
+- ServiceWorker to provide support for running the app offline
+<br/><br/>

-## 📋 Installation
+## Usage

-Noteable runs directly in your browser, and can be installed locally as a Progressive Web App.
+Noteable runs directly in your browser, and can be installed locally as a [Progressive Web App](https://github.com/topics/pwa).

-Just [open the app](https://lyseste.github.io/Noteable) in your browser, and click install in the search bar to add the PWA to your toolbar.
+Just [open the app](https://lyseste.github.io/Noteable) in your browser, and click install in the search bar to install as a PWA.
+<br/><br/>

-## ✨ What's new
+## What's new
 ### Version 1.6 (January 2026)
-**Highlights**
+**✨ Highlights**
 - Full customization of app colors are now available in the new settings menu
 - Create, manage, export, and import color themes
 - Default theme redesigned